NMZ20/Codestacker-Backend/README.md

 ### 1. UploadFile

 This endpoint is used to upload a file to the server.
-To upload a file, make a POST request to the /upload/ endpoint with a file attached to 'file' in the request body .
+To upload a file, make a POST request to the /upload/ endpoint with a file attached to the 'file' key in the request body .

 #### URL